- 29 Oct 2024

 When creating a new resource, you must first define its resource model.
 A resource model is a JSON Schema that defines the manageable properties of a resource.
 Any instances of a created resource will have these properties, and the actions that run against an instance will be able to interact with these properties.

-Resource models are defined on the Schema tab.
-The UI of the Schema tab is comprised of the following elements labeled in Figure 5.
+Resource models are defined on the Model tab.
+The UI of the Model tab is comprised of the following elements (labeled in Figure 5):

 Resource Model Syntax